chatwoot/docs/docs/user-guide/conversation-workflow.md

 ### Assign Priority

 Click on the drop-box below Conversation Priority and select the priority of this conversation.
-Here you can remove the priority from your, or assign on of the following priorities:

-- Urgent
-- High
-- Medium
-- Low
+You can read more about priority [here](/docs/user-guide/features/priority)

 <div align="center">